vkuhlmann/vkuhlmann.github.io/latex/bibliography.md

 Additionally, in contrast to Overleaf, most installations aren't configured to trigger `biber` (explained later) automatically.
 This article hasn't been yet completed to tell how to do this for VS Code.
-You will probably need some patience and endurance to figure everything out yourself.
+You will probably need some patience and endurance to figure that out yourself.

 :::